 Problems in loft conversions are essentially the same as problems in the rest of your home.
 They are largely caused by too much moisture being generated and then exacerbated by poor ventilation.

-If you’ve converted your loft into a living space, you need to be aware of the potential problems.
-Your room will be located directly under the roof, which means you’ll have either roof or dormer windows.
 Both of these have to be installed directly into the roof line, so need to be very well sealed to avoid water coming into the room from the roof.

-You should also have a damp-proof course* as part of your conversion, which is a layer of waterproof material in the wall of a building near the ground.
 On top of this, builders should have ensured that any roof vents are not blocked, to ensure that there is still good airflow in the area.
 If you have a bathroom in your loft conversion, installing an extractor fan is a great way to remove excess moisture, preventing damp in the converted space.

-How to control damp in your attic
+How to control damp in your loft

 Problems in loft conversions are essentially the same as problems in the rest of your home.
 We all know that heat rises, it’s a simple science.
 But this means that warm, humid air may be going up into your loft or roof insulation.
 They are largely caused by too much moisture being generated and then exacerbated by poor ventilation.
-Loft conversions with en-suites in particular create excess humidity from showering.
+Loft conversions with ensuites in particular create excess humidity from showering.

 If your loft space is too humid, you can use a dehumidifier to reduce the humidity.
 However, a dehumidifier will not work in an undeveloped loft space as it will be taking the fresh air that comes from under the eaves, which is very inefficient.
 But for a loft conversion, you can easily plug in a dehumidifier to reduce the relative humidity, make the air drier and improve conditions.
 And with converted spaces often being small, dehumidifiers that are quiet become even more important.
 Here at Meaco, we take pride in producing products that not only do the job of dehumidifying but are quiet enough that it won’t disturb you.